SparkleFaerieCoder/SpotifySongApp/README.md

 * **Note**: As explained in the React Native documentation, unexpected issues could arise if you previously installed a global react-native-cli package\_

-### Spotify
+## Integration with Spotify

-In order for the app to fetch data from Spotify, you need to authorize your application by [Registering Your App](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) and obtaining the Client ID and established callback.
+In order for the app to fetch data from Spotify, you need to authorize your application by [registering your app](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) and store the Client ID and callback within a `.env` file.
+Refer to the template `.env_sample` file.

 ## Usage